engagingnewsproject/enp-platform/wp-content/plugins/ninja-forms/readme.txt

 5. Beautiful Forms Every Time!

 == Upgrade Notice ==
-= 3.6.30 (14 September 2023)
+= 3.6.31 (19 September 2023)

 * Bug Fixes: *
-- Form should now submit properly if submit button label and processing label match.
-- Ensure forms display on themes using wp_localize_script
+- Fixes form not displaying and form stuck on processing from jQuery trim() failure on non-string

 * Other: *
-- Remove support for NF 2.9
+- Remove old promotions banner
-- JS dependency updates: update to React 18, WordPress block editor/scripts/server side render/i18n, babel-jest, core-js

 == Changelog ==
+= 3.6.31 (19 September 2023)

+* Bug Fixes: *
+- Fixes form not displaying and form stuck on processing from jQuery trim() failure on non-string

+* Other: *
+- Remove old promotions banner

 = 3.6.30 (14 September 2023)

 * Bug Fixes: *